zowe/docs-site/docs/troubleshoot/app-framework/app-issue.md

 When necessary, you can raise GitHub issues against the Zowe zlux core repository [here](https://github.com/zowe/zlux/issues).
 It is suggested that you use either the bug or enhancement template.

-If you have an issue regarding any particular application like [Code Editor](https://github.com/zowe/zlux-editor/issues), [JES Explorer](https://github.com/zowe/explorer-jes/issues), raise an issue under specific application project.
+For issues with particular applications, such as [Code Editor](https://github.com/zowe/zlux-editor/issues) or [JES Explorer](https://github.com/zowe/explorer-jes/issues), create the issue in the application's project.

 ## Raising a bug report

-Please provide as much of the information listed on [Troubleshooting Framework](app-troubleshoot.md) as is reasonable.
+Please provide as much of the information listed on [Troubleshooting Framework](app-troubleshoot.md) as possible.
 Anyone working on the issue might need to request this and other information if it is not supplied initially.
 A description of the error and how it can be reproduced is the most important information.

 ## Raising an enhancement report